Which Is Good for Enterprise Apps: Automation Testing vs Manual Testing?

 8. Challenges of Automation Testing

-• Test Script Maintenance: As an application develops, automated test scripts require routine maintenance.
-Any modifications to the app's operation, UI, or features may need modifying the scripts, which can be costly and require qualified automation experts.
+• Test Script Maintenance: Automated test scripts need continued maintenance as the application matures.
+Any changes to an application's functioning, user interface, or features may require changes to the scripts, which can require expensive and qualified automation experts.

 9. When to Use Manual Testing for Enterprise Apps